“I needed to believe that at least one person was in my corner and that there

 Finally, vulnerability is expressed as a willingness to start hard conversations.
 This is one area where I see many leaders struggle.
 Oftentimes, hard conversations feel challenging because we either don’t feel comfortable sharing our thoughts, don’t want to cause interpersonal conflict, or feel uncertain at the direction the conversation will take.
 Leaders should know that while these fears are valid, hard conversations often result in a clearer observation of reality or an even more productive solution to an existing problem.
 And as a leader, you must set the tone for starting these hard conversations if you want fellow staff and board members to be comfortable doing so in the future.

-Protection in the Executive Director / Board Chair Relationship:
+Safety in the Executive Director / Board Chair Relationship:

-One of the areas of work life in which protection is needed the most is in the executive director / board chair relationship.
+One of the areas of work life in which safety is needed the most is in the executive director / board chair relationship.
 This partnership requires protection to help one another to manage their roles in a healthy and sustainable way.

-The protection posture allows the partnership to be ready to defend and shelter the other and the decisions they make, knowing the path they are on is getting them closer to reaching the organization’s strategic goals around client and community impact.
+The safety posture allows the partnership to be ready to defend and shelter the other and the decisions they make, knowing the path they are on is getting them closer to reaching the organization’s strategic goals around client and community impact.
 Trusting that the best decisions will be made with the information available at the time - and then accepting the consequences of these decisions - is part of accepting the mantle of leadership.

-You might see protection expressed as:
+You might see safety expressed as:

 An executive director confiding in a board chair about HR-related issues and asking for advice; the board chair keeping this information confidential and showing public support for the executive director, even amidst community push-back.